Combinatorial Proofs in Bordered Heegaard Floer homology: Relations on the mapping class groupoid

+This finishes the verification of the involution relation, except for the case of a short underslide.
+The computations in this case involve size 2 intervals where the top and bottom points are paired, so we consider them separately.
+The diagram is shown in Figure \ref{fig:shortinv}.

+The only difference in the verification is computing the arrow covering the upper length-one interval.
+This arrow comes from the domain $A+2B$, and is produced by (\ref{eq:da5.1}), (\ref{eq:da5.3}), and (\ref{eq:da4.6}):

-This finishes the verification of the involution relation.
+This concludes all cases of the involution relation.
+Two results follow immediately from this relation.

-\begin{corollary} The type $DA$ bimodule for an arcslide is quasi-invertible, and the same is true for any tensor product of such bimodules. \end{corollary} \begin{proof} For a single arcslide, the quasi-inverse is given by $\widehat{CFDA}$ of the inverse arcslide.
-It is clear that tensor products of quasi-invertible bimodules are quasi-invertible. \end{proof}
+\begin{corollary} The bimodule $\hatda(\tau)$ is quasi-invertible, and the same is true for any box tensor product of such bimodules. \end{corollary} \begin{proof} For a single arcslide, the quasi-inverse is given by $\hatda(\tau^{-1})$.
+It is clear that box tensor products of quasi-invertible bimodules are also quasi-invertible. \end{proof}